querylab/svg/README.md

 - 🔒 **Top-Level Security**: Protect your data with AES-256 encryption and Argon2 key derivation for maximum security.
 - ☁️ **Multi-Cloud Compatibility**: Store your backups in multiple cloud storage services like Dropbox, Google Drive, pCloud, MEGA, and via SMTP.
-- 🔔 **Real-Time Alerts**: Receive instant notifications through Discord, Todoist, Telegram, and Slack to stay informed.
+- 🔔 **Real-Time Alerts**: Receive instant notifications through Discord, Telegram, and Slack to stay informed.
+- 📅 **Schedule Tracking**: Easily track and manage your schedule with Todoist integration.
 - 🐳 **Easy Deployment**: Quick and effortless setup with Docker Compose, ensuring a consistent environment.
 - 🔄 **Complete Automation**: Perform daily backups automatically without any manual intervention, keeping your data safe at all times.